jangelesg/pwn3dChecker/README.md

 - Check if you have an account that has been compromised in a data breach
-- This tool uses API v3 The API allows the list of pwned accounts (email addresses and usernames) to be quickly searched via a RESTful service. https://haveibeenpwned.com/API/v3
+- Command Line tool uses API v3 The API allows the list of pwned accounts (email addresses and usernames) to be quickly searched via a RESTful service. https://haveibeenpwned.com/API/v3